16-bit holidays!

 How to assemble

-You’ll need the Flat Assembler (fasm
+You’ll need the Flat Assembler (fasm) to assemble the program.

 With that installed, just run: